20 Deliciously Warming Vegan Drinks for Winter

 Get the recipe here.

-13. Cranberry & Rosemary White Christmas Sangria
+13. Cranberry & Rosemary Christmas Sangria

 Sure, we usually only associate a pitcher of sangria with swimming pools and glorious tans.
 But this twist is really festive and delightful.
 And our favourite part?
 Most of the ingredients are most likely items we already have in our kitchen.
 Surely that’s the perfect excuse to go whip up a glass of this right now, no?